Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Note:

-It is not recommended to regularly unlock the Lock for security reasons.
+*It is not recommended to regularly unlock the Lock for security reasons.
 Please understand that we are not responsible for any accidents or damages caused by this action.
+*Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+Simply place the Hub near the installed Lock Pro, within Bluetooth range, and it will automatically connect to the Hub.

 ---